Wellesley candidates Q&A round-up—vote on March 17 - The Swellesley Report

 Candidate for Board of Health, Shepard Cohen

-The position for Library Trustees is an uncontested race; vote for two:
+The position for Library Trustees is an uncontested race; vote for not more than two:

 Candidate for Library Trustees, Ann-Mara Lanza